Events Archive: 2023 | 2024 | 2025 | 2026 | Upcoming Events

 About the Speaker:

 Designing gardens is an exercise in art and science, both of which Miranda is enamored with.
 She hopes to help create natural spaces that delight the senses while supporting habitat for wildlife.
 When not gardening, you can find her listening to audiobooks from the science-fiction or horror genres, hiking (stopping often to look at everything), or learning enumerable new crafts.
-One such craft is linocut - which is how she designed our logo.
+One such craft is linocut - which is how she designed the Earthly Delights logo.

 Favorite native plant - Wild Columbine, Aquilegia canadensis

-The Little Things That Run The World
+The Little Things That Run The World (Movie night; free screening)

 Public Welcome Family-Friendly Free Event Program/Speaker Presentation